guitld/Distortion-Bot-for-Telegram/README.md

 ## Usage:
 Look for @theDistortionBot on Telegram.

-* /gif: Type /gif and wait for a reply.
-Then just send a photo and wait for the distorted GIF.
+* /gif: Send an image and reply to it with /gif.
 * /audio: Send an audio and reply to it with /audio.